Design Guild: Background

+… numbers of returned servicemen members who, having seen something of fine architecture and design during overseas service, now feel the lack of these things in their own country.
+They are keen to support any movement which will help the Dominion to demand and attain a higher standard.

-The work of a number of members was presented in an exhibition for designers of all types, on the first floor of Edson's Building, 270 Queen Street, in August; then, responding to public demand, the Guild opened it to the public.
-Gifford Jackson, a design draughtsman at Fisher & Paykel, had designed washing machine components, brand logos and commercial refrigeration equipment, as well as appliance store and milk bar layouts before joining D. J. Davis Ltd to design photographic equipment.
+The work of a number of members was presented in a private four-day "get-together" exhibition for designers of all types, on the first floor of Edson's Building, 270 Queen Street, in August.
+The chairman, architect Alan Rigby, explained: "As New Zealanders we can make many things that suit New Zealand better than things made in London or New York", and "Getting together like this helps us find the common approach we need."
+Then, responding to public demand, the Guild opened it to the public.
+Rigby responded: "We were amazed.
+People kept calling us up asking if they could bring a dozen guests along."
+Amongst the exhibitors, Gifford Jackson, a design draughtsman at Fisher & Paykel, had designed washing machine components, brand logos and commercial refrigeration equipment, as well as appliance store and milk bar layouts before joining D. J. Davis Ltd to design photographic equipment.
 Jackson's freelance projects included an anchor and toys.
 Typography was represented by Robert Lowry and Ronald Holloway.
 Clifton Firth combined commercial art and photography.
+Monthly meetings at the Guild's two-storied suite of rooms, lectures, public exhibitions and articles in a proposed co-sponsored Design Review magazine were to follow.

-The Guild, however, didn't last the year.
+The Design Guild, however, didn't last the year.
 Peter Parsons later commented: "With the best intentions in the world the movement was too theoretical.
 For instance considerable time was devoted to ruling out any commercial aspect to an exhibition of members' work.
 Four members resigned and formed a partnership of designers and Jackson left New Zealand to become quite a successful industrial designer on his own account in New York."
 If there was another lesson, it left some participants aware of the effect of meteoric public relations, and subsequent falls.

+Design organisations emerged in following years—Visual Arts Association (VAA) in Dunedin in 1952, the Design Association of New Zealand (DANZ) in Christchurch in 1959, and New Zealand Society of Industrial Designers (NZSID) in Auckland in 1959.